|

 1

-Gao Shan Gao Shan Liu Shui illustration from Kuian Qinpu 3 |
+Gao Shan Liu Shui illustration from Kuian Qinpu 3 |

 The words shan (mountains) and shui (water/streams) are also commonly paired: together they mean "landscape".
 As a famous saying attributed to Confucius says,

-Another version of this story is told with the melody Ting Qin Fu (Ode on Listening to the Qin).
-There is no melodic relationship between the two, nor is there with the rather passionate song Boya Diao Ziqi (Boya Mourns Diqi).
+Ting Qin Fu (Ode on Listening to the Qin).
+There is no melodic relationship between the two, nor does either one have a musical relationship with either of two other melodies on this theme, Jiang Yue Bai (White Moon over the River) or the rather passionate song Boya Diao Ziqi (Boya Mourns Diqi).

-The version of the story that Zhu Quan quotes in his preface comes from the 3rd century BCE Daoist text attributed to Liezi.
+The version of the story that Zhu Quan names in his preface, the book of Liezi, actually adds more detail, as indicated below.
 Zhu Quan's added commentary implies that melodies on this theme pre-date the Tang dynasty.
 There is, however, no direct evidence for this, poetic references from the Tang dynasty proving only that the story was by then almost universally known.

 Qin melodies tend to get more complex the longer they are played, unless quite a different version is created.
 This is what may have happened with Gao Shan and Liu Shui.
 Zhu Quan transmitted an old, highly developed version but, as his introduction to SQMP states, he could find no one who could play it, and its style is quite different from other qin pieces.
 The other early Ming versions of both Gao Shan and Liu Shui (except the two just mentioned) tend to be shorter and simpler than those in SQMP.
 Perhaps, inspired by motifs, new versions were developed, which then became the source of the complex works heard today.
-This would help explain why the versions are so different.
+This would help explain why the versions are so different.12

 In my transcription I have divided Gao Shan into ten sections, taking eight of the titles from the Xilutang Qintong version.
-Although the music is quite different, it is easy to spot the opening phrases (sections 1-2, 5-7 and 9) in the SQMP version which have corresponding opening phrases (sections 1-2, 5-7 and 8) in Xilutang Qintong.
+Although the music in the latter is quite different, it is easy to spot the opening phrases (sections 1-2, 5-7 and 9) in the SQMP version which have corresponding opening phrases (sections 1-2, 5-7 and 8) in Xilutang Qintong.
 SQMP sections 3, 4, 8 and 10 begin at what seem to be natural breaks; 3 and 4 take Xilutang Qintong titles, while 8 and 10 have titles adapted from Zhu Quan's preface to the melody.

-As for active play, today only the Sichuan school's Gao Shan and "72 gunfu (arpeggio) Liu Shui" are to be heard.11 However, whereas there are at least 25 recordings of this Liu Shui, for Gao Shan there are only the two by Sichuan players Yu Bosun and Wang Huade, as well as the reconstructions from Chuncaotang Qinpu (1744) and Qinxue Rumen (1864) by Yao Bingyan.
+As for active play, today only the Sichuan school's Gao Shan and "72 gunfu Liu Shui" are to be heard.14 However, whereas there are at least 25 recordings of this Liu Shui, for Gao Shan there are only the two by Sichuan players Yu Bosun and Wang Huade, as well as the reconstructions from Chuncaotang Qinpu (1744) and Qinxue Rumen (1864) by Yao Bingyan.
 Besides my own, there are as yet no other recordings of SQMP's Gao Shan.

 The Emaciated Immortal says,